Low testosterone

 What is testosterone?

-Testosterone is a hormone primarily produced in the testes in males.
+It is primarily made in the testes in males.

-It promotes development of male characteristics like increased muscle and bone mass, body hair growth, and a deeper voice, and influences mood, energy levels, libido, and red blood cell production.
+Testosterone promotes development of male characteristics like increased muscle and bone mass, body hair growth, and a deeper voice.
+It also influences mood, energy levels, libido (sex drive), and red blood cell production.

 What causes low tesosterone?